nickjuntilla/truffle-petshop-tutorial-complete/README.md

  8. Get one of generated private keys from truffle develop.
 Use switch accounts on metamasm and add the private key from the truffle develop console.

-**NOTE**: This box is not a complete dapp, but the starting point for the [Pet Shop tutorial](http://truffleframework.com/tutorials/pet-shop).
-You'll need to complete that for this to function.

 ## FAQ